AngelikaChalapko/Senior-Front-end-React-FinTech-Wealth-Management-/README.md

 - Working with us you will gain strong knowledge in wealth management, portfolio management, financial goal-based planning, brokerage and other financial things

 ## Technical Skills:
--  At least 5 years of JavaScript software development experience
+-  At least 5 year of JavaScript software development experience
--  Strong experience developing React
+-  Strong experience with modern React (hooks, styled components, redux, redux-saga, effector)
--  Upper-Intermediate English
+-  Bachelors or Masters in computer science or related technical field
 -  Experience using services with an emphasis on REST services and message-based architecture
--  Strong experience with Graphql and other API mechanisms
+-  Strong experience with REST and other API mechanisms
--  Experience with JQuery
+-  Experience with JQuery/native JS
 -  Experience developing hosted client-server applications
 -  Strong object-oriented design skills and producing well-engineered design
 -  Experience with developing applications for authorization and authentication